 Any premium loadings or benefit exclusions will be advised to you as a Special Acceptance offer.
 You will be required to either accept or decline the offer within 30 days.
 If no response is received from you it will be deemed that you have declined this offer.
-Interim Cover will apply until the insurer accepts or rejects your application.
+Interim Accident Cover will apply until the application for cover is accepted or rejected by the insurer, or the application is withdrawn or 90 days have elapsed since original date of application.
+Otherwise the terms detailed in the Interim Accident cover section will apply.
 If you do not respond to the Special Acceptance offer within 30 days the application will be cancelled and interim cover will cease.

-If you accept the terms of this offer, your increased cover will start on the date you accept the Special Acceptance offer.
+If you accept the terms of this offer, your increased cover will start on the date you accept the Special Acceptance offer